blockbridge/blockbridge-kb/guide/proxmox/index.md

 The resize operation extends the logical address space of a storage device.
 Reducing the size of a device is not permitted by Proxmox.
 The resize operation can only execute against devices that are attached to a VM.

 {% include tip.html content="If you need to extend a filesystem, resizing the underlying storage device is only one step of many.
-See the Proxox Wiki for [Resize disks](https://pve.proxmox.com/wiki/Resize_disks) for additional information on partition management, LVM, and guest specific considerations." %}
+See the Proxmox Wiki for [Resize disks](https://pve.proxmox.com/wiki/Resize_disks) for additional information on partition management, LVM, and guest specific considerations." %}

 ### GUI